kuznetsov-radio/gxmodelfitting/README.md

 bestQ - 3D array (N_a\*N_b\*1, where N_a and N_b are the sizes of the alist and blist arrays, respectively) of the obtained best-fit heating rates Q0 at different values of a and b.<br/>
 Iobs, Imod - 3D arrays (N_a\*N_b\*1) of the total observed and model radio fluxes at different values of a and b.
 The fluxes correspond to the obtained best-fit Q0 values.<br/>
 CC - 3D array (N_a\*N_b\*1) of the correlation coefficients of the observed and model radio maps at different values of a and b.
 The coefficients correspond to the obtained best-fit Q0 values.<br/>
+shiftX, shiftY - 3D arrays (N_a\*N_b\*1) of the shifts (in arcseconds) applied to the observed radio maps to obtain the best correlation with the model maps, at different values of a, b, and frequency.
+The shifts correspond to the obtained best-fit Q0 values.<br/>
 rho / chi / eta - 3D arrays (N_a\*N_b\*1) of the obtained best (minimum) rho^2 / chi^2 / eta^2 metrics at different values of a and b.<br/>
 rhoVar / chiVar / etaVar - 3D arrays (N_a\*N_b\*1) of the shifted metrics defined as:<br/>
 rhoVar=variance((I_obs-I_mod)/I_obs),<br/>